-First developed in the late 1980s, Sun SPARC hardware was known for its scalability, performance and security.
-But with time this dependable legacy hardware system started showing signs of ageing which resulted in a lot of down time and operational loss for many enterprises.
+Sun SPARC hardware was introduced in the late 1980s and was popular for its high-end efficiency, scalability, and security.
+But over time, this legacy hardware has started showing signs of aging, which is disrupting businesses, resulting in downtime and operational losses for many enterprises.

-This is an innovation that lends itself to both on-cloud SPARC virtualization and on-premises SPARC virtualization.
-In this article we are going to look at both the approaches, which will help you make a right decision for your enterprise.
+SPARC virtualization options are available for both on-premises and on cloud.
+This availability allows businesses the freedom to choose between them.
+Each approach offers distinct advantages and challenges.
+In this article, we are going to look at both the approaches, which will help you make the right decision for your enterprise.

 To use SPARC Virtual Machine on-premises, the physical infrastructure of the company must be used to set up and maintain the virtual environment.
-This model is a better option for companies with specific hardware requirements or strict security requirements since it provides a greater level of control over the system’s configuration, security, and performance.
+This setup allows multiple independent VMs or virtual machines, which are called logical domains, to run separate operating systems like Oracle Solaris 10 or 11.
+They run on a single SPARC server by partitioning system resources including memory, CPU threads, and I/O devices.
+The on-premises SPARC virtual machine solution is a better option for companies with specific hardware requirements or strict security requirements since it provides a greater level of control over the system’s configuration, security, and performance.

 Increased Performance: Because of their extraordinary processing power, SPARC servers are well-known.
 They provide unmatched performance when deployed in an on-premises environment.